Formation and Evolution of the Spin-Charge-Entangled Screening Cloud in the Majorana-Kondo System: Introduction

-Though characteristic spectrum signatures has been obtained using unbiased many-body methods like numerical renormalization group (NRG) \cite{bulla2008}, the underlying physics that drive the interplay between the Kondo screening and the QD-MZM coupling have been debated for a long time \cite{lee2013kondo, cheng2014interplay, vernek2014subtle, silva2020robustness, majek2022majorana}.
-On one hand, it has been shown that at very low temperature, the system is subjected to the $A\otimes N$ boundary condition (BC) due to the QD-MZM coupling \cite{cheng2014interplay}.
-Here $A\otimes N$ represents the Andreev-normal boundary conditions for spin-\(\uparrow\)/\(\downarrow\) electrons, respectively.
-On the other hand, the temperature-dependent entropy of the MZM-QD subsystem (\(S_{\rm imp}\)) suggests that the Kondo-like screening process is preserved, with the screening region even extended to zero $U$ or even negetive $U$ regions\cite{cheng2014interplay}.
-Recently, it was demonstrated that the spin-charge-entangled (SCE) Kondo screening with the $A\otimes N$ BC is more proper to describe the low-energy physics instead of the conventional Kondo physics.
-In the strong coupling limit, two SCE singlets with different parities are formed between the MZM-QD subsystem and the NL\cite{shen2025}.
-The internal degrees of freedom (DoF) of the MZM-QD subsystem forms a Hilbert space of an effective Majorana Fermion \(\tilde{\gamma}\), which further coupled to the rest of the NL, resulting in the non-Fermi liquid behavior.
+Although characteristic signatures such as spectral and correlation properties have been obtained using many-body methods such as perturbative renormalization group~\cite{golub2011kondo,cheng2014interplay}, numerical renormalization group (NRG)~\cite{wilson1975,peters2006numerical,weichselbaum2007sumrule,bulla2008} and density matrix renormalization group (DMRG)~\cite{white1992density,white1992real,schollwock2005density,schollwock2011density}, the underlying mechanism that drives the interplay between the Kondo screening and the QD-MZM coupling has long been debated~\cite{golub2011kondo,lee2013kondo,cheng2014interplay,vernek2014subtle,silva2020robustness,majek2022majorana,bollmann2024topological}.
+On the one hand, at low temperatures, the system is subject to an Andreev$\otimes$normal boundary condition (ANBC), i.e., an Andreev BC for spin-\(\uparrow\) electrons and a normal BC for spin-\(\downarrow\) electrons, due to the QD-MZM coupling~\cite{clark2000andreevscattering,law2009majorana,deacon2010kondo,pillet2013tunneling,fidkowski2012universal,affleck2013topological,cheng2014interplay}.
+The ANBC leads to the breakdown of the Kondo resonance peak and the violation of the Friedel sum rule for the local density of states (LDoS)~\cite{hewson1993,lee2013kondo,cheng2014interplay}.
+On the other hand, the entropy of the MZM-QD subsystem (\(S_{\rm imp}\)) suggests that the Kondo screening process is preserved, with the screening regime even extending to zero Coulomb repulsion \(U\)~\cite{cheng2014interplay,silva2020robustness}.
+Recently, we demonstrated that a spin-charge-entangled (SCE) Kondo effect provides a more appropriate description of the low-energy physics than the conventional spin Kondo effect~\cite{shen2025}.
+The MZM-QD-NL system can be viewed as a quantum impurity model, with the MZM-QD subsystem playing the role of a composite quantum impurity and the NL acting as a free fermionic bath.
+In the strong-coupling regime, SCE Kondo singlets form, and the MZM-QD subsystem reduces to an effective Majorana fermion in the infrared (IR) limit, denoted by \(\tilde{\gamma}\)~\cite{shen2025}, which is further coupled to the rest of the NL, resulting in a two-channel-Kondo-like behavior~\cite{emery1992mapping,affleck1995conformal,lopes2020anyons,kattel2024overscreened,tang2025twochannel}.